Drifter drill: History and types

-Length of the reciprocation

-hazards of drilling dust; needing to wet it down
+All rock drills produce dust which is hazardous to inhale, causing widespread silicosis among ancient miners.
+Modern rock drills flood the borehole with water to capture the dust and improve the air quality in the mine.
+This has the additional benefits of lubricating and cooling the drill bit.
 In 1867, French civil engineer M. Leschott introduced the diamond drill bit.

 Configurations

 In reciprocating power drills, the drilling cylinder is mounted on a feed-screw, such that as the hole is drilled and the drilling point recedes from the rock face, the drill-bit continues to move into it, while the anchor point (on the tripod or column) remains in place.
 The drill bit has to be changed out for a longer one every 12 to 30 in, depending on the length of the feed screw.

 Rock drills may be mounted for anchoring against the rockface in several different ways.
 For downward vertical drilling, particularly in quarrying, rock drills may be mounted on tripods with attached weights so as to provide sufficient pressure against the surface.
-(Davies 156) For horizontal drilling, jack mounts or columns locked into the ceiling and floor of the given level in a mine.
+For horizontal drilling, jack mounts or columns may be used, which lock into the ceiling and floor for the drill to push against.

 A quarry bar consists of a rock drill mounted to a long rod, such that the rock drill may be moved along it.
 This tool is used in quarrying to produce a straight row of holes, such as for use with the plug and feather to split the stone along the given line.

-Hand-held jackhammers

 Drill bits

-The general difficulty in drilling rock is that the rock is often harder than the drill material, tending to quickly wear out any sharpened edges.
+Rock is hard and would quickly wear out a plain steel drill bit.
+Typically the drill is tipped with an insert of a much harder material that can be replaced as it wears away, such as tungsten carbide.
 The differential wear between different bits used to make a single hole could result in an uneven hole in which a blasting charge might not properly fit.
 This was a potentially dangerous situation with relatively unstable explosives, such as dynamite, if they were forced.
 To prevent this, a tool was used for measuring the individual bits and the hole.

-Making the bits/sharpening them

-Rotary rock drills use bits coated in diamond (in the form of bort).
-The diamonds are set into, and protruding from, the metal portion of the bit such that it is the diamond, rather than the metal, which comes into contact with the rock.
-As diamond is harder than the rock body, it is the rock which is ground away rather than the bit.
+Rotary rock drills often use bits coated in diamond (in the form of bort).
+The diamonds are set into metal or ceramic such that the harder diamond protrudes as the softer material wears, shielding the bulk from further wear until the diamond slowly wears away.